BA jet rocked by wind at Heathrow amid Storm Eunice

 Storm Eunice: BA jet rocked by wind during Heathrow landing

-Crazy footage shows the moment a BA jet almost flipped over during Heathrow landing as the UK is hit by Storm Eunice.
+Amateur video footage has captured the moment a British Airways passenger jet almost flipped over in Storm Eunice winds.

 The national forecaster is bracing for gales of up to 90mph in coastal regions, saying that 100mph would be “exceptional”, although experts have warned widespread lesser gusts in inland regions could uproot trees, topple power lines and “sweep people and vehicles off streets”.